 Yemen lacks the presence of traditional church.
 Islam is the state religion and Sharia law is the source of all legislation.
 Described as one of the poorest and least evangelized nations in the world, the constitution guarantees religious freedom but declares that Islam is the state religion.
 It has been estimated that less than 1,000 Yemenis have left Islam during the rule of Saleh, but very few have been willing to make a public statement about it due to family and social pressures.

 In both Jordan and Yemen demonstrations have taken place over the past several weeks.
 In Jordan King Abdullah II remains popular and has quickly announced a reshuffle of his government, asking politicians to take note of the complaints of its citizens and respond to them.
-It is yet to be seen what the future holds for Christians in the Middle East.
+It is yet to be seen what the future holds for Christians in Yemen, Jordan, and the entire Middle East as a whole.
 As we watch from the sidelines the turmoil unfolding in Libya let us join in prayer for our brethren caught in the cross-fire and pray for a future where they can openly and freely worship our savior Jesus Christ.

 Father, in the midst of ongoing unrest in the Middle East, we look to You as the one and only sovereign God.
 We pray that through political shifts and regime changes, Your people would be protected by Your loving mercy and grace.
 Despite hardship, we pray that more people would come to a saving knowledge of Christ, and Your glory would be displayed throughout the region.
 Amen